DMTF/YANG-to-Redfish-Converter/README.md

 The process is composed of two steps

-1. Obtain a YANG code file, via official files or from RFC files.
+1. Obtain a YANG code file
-2. Use this plugin to generate the Redfish CSDL files
+2. Execute **pyang** with this plugin to generate the Redfish CSDL files

 ## How to run the plugin

 Given an obtained set of YANG files, you can run the plugin in the following way:

-* run the following: pyang --plugindir ./YANG-to-Redfish-Plugin --format redfish <path-to-file>
+	pyang --plugindir ./YANG-to-Redfish-Plugin --format redfish <path-to-file>

-Along with the parameters for pyang, the plugin has the following independent parameters:
+By default, the resultant Redfish CSDL files are place in the directory **output\_dir**.
+The paramenter **--target\_dir** can be used to specify the output directory.

-* --target_dir :  where to output the xml files, default './output_dir'
+	pyang --plugindir ./YANG-to-Redfish-Plugin --format redfish --target_dir testdir <path-to-file>

 ## Obtain a YANG code file